balajiabcd/Amazon-Review-Sentiment-Analysis/README.md

 Dataset consists of 568454 entries.
 Each review was rated from 1 star to 5 star.
 ![Reviews](https://github.com/balajiabcd/Amazon-Review-Sentiment-Analysis/blob/main/Imges-repo/reviews-per-star.png)

-In data one column is reveiw title, and the next column is review itself.
+In data one column is summary of reveiw, and the next column is review itself.
 Hence these two columns are merged togather as one full_review column.
 ![data](https://github.com/balajiabcd/Amazon-Review-Sentiment-Analysis/blob/main/Imges-repo/data.png)

 This full review column is tested for polarity, then the results are stored in a dataframe.